 For Very Special Deliveries

-At Odessa Regional Medical Center, we’ve been bringing new life into the world for 37 years.
+At Odessa Regional Medical Center, we’ve been bringing new life into the world for over 40 years.
 Founded in 1975 as Women’s and Children’s Hospital, ORMC has built its reputation as the top childbirth facility in the area.
 This year, over 2,700 babies will be born at our hospital.
 There’s a reason that ORMC delivers more babies than any other healthcare facility in the Permian Basins.
 It’s because we view each new life as a miracle to celebrate, and our experienced team of doctors, nurses and other professionals are dedicated to helping your baby get the best possible start.

 Labor, Delivery and Recovery

 For the birth of your baby, we’ve prepared a private, spacious, Labor, Delivery and Recovery (LDR) suite.
 With an adjustable bed and reclining sleeper for your coach, our suites are designed to increase your comfort during labor.
 Each suite is also fully equipped to help ensure a safe delivery and outstanding medical care for the first hours of your baby’s life.